oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 int main() {
   // Select either:
   //  - the FPGA emulator device (CPU emulation of the FPGA)
+  //  - the FPGA simulator
   //  - the FPGA device (a real FPGA)
-#if defined(FPGA_EMULATOR)
+#if FPGA_SIMULATOR
-  ext::intel::fpga_emulator_selector device_selector;
+  auto selector = sycl::ext::intel::fpga_simulator_selector_v;
+#elif FPGA_HARDWARE
+  auto selector = sycl::ext::intel::fpga_selector_v;
-#else
+#else  // #if FPGA_EMULATOR
-  ext::intel::fpga_selector device_selector;
+  auto selector = sycl::ext::intel::fpga_emulator_selector_v;
 #endif

-  queue q(device_selector);
+  queue q(selector);
   ...
 }
 ```
-Notice that the FPGA emulator and the FPGA are different target devices.
-It is recommended to use a preprocessor define to choose between the emulator and FPGA selectors.
+Notice that the FPGA emulator, FPGA simulator and the FPGA are different target devices.
+It is recommended to use a preprocessor define to choose between the different selectors.
 This makes it easy to switch between targets using only command-line options.
 Since the FPGA only supports ahead-of-time compilation, dynamic selectors (such as the default_selector) are less useful than explicit selectors when targeting FPGA.

 ### Compiler Options
 This section includes a helpful list of commands and options to compile this design for the FPGA emulator, generate the FPGA early image optimization reports, and compile for FPGA hardware.